Lyd-W/Science-and-Nature-Quiz/README.md

 ### JavaScript

-I have used JSHint to validate the JavaScipt code, it found no errors.
+I have used JSHint to validate the JavaScript code, it found no errors.

 ![JSHint Validation Results](docs/jshint.png "JSHint Validation Results")